Don’t Trade in the Dark—Get Your Pre-Market Report Every Day.Join Now

 Example 3: Unlisted Shares Sold After Listing (Post Lock-in)

-Scenario: Amit bought unlisted shares of a promising company in June 2022 for ₹5,00,000.
-The company went public in August 2023.
-As a pre-IPO investor, Amit had a 1-year lock-in from the listing date.
-In September 2024 (after lock-in expired), he sold these now-listed shares for ₹9,00,000.
+Scenario: Amit invested in the unlisted shares of a company with great potential in June 2022 for a sum of ₹5,00,000.
+The firm held its IPO in August 2023.
+Amit, being a pre-IPO investor, got a 1-year lock-in period from the listing day.
+In September 2024 (after the expiration of the lock-in period), he disposed of these shares,s which are now listed for ₹9,00,000.

 Calculation: